TCNCoalition/TCN/README.md

 case of [CoEpi], or a signature verifying test results, in the case of [CovidWatch].

-The memo field is between 2 and 258 bytes and has the following tag-length-value structure:
+The memo field is between 2 and 257 bytes and has the following tag-length-value structure:
 ```
 type: u8 || len: u8 || data: [u8; len]
 ```
-The `type` field has the following meaning:
+The `data` field contains 0-255 bytes of data whose type is encoded by the `type` field, which has the following meaning:
 - `0x0`: CoEpi symptom report v1;
 - `0x1`: CovidWatch test result v1;
 - `0x2-0xfe`: reserved for allocations to applications on request;